ericadeline/data_programming_zomato_python/README.md

 # data_programming_zomato_python

 This project pulls data about the categories and restaurants for the Zomato Open API, and stores it in the db.
 The zomato chart generator uses this data to generate charts.
+See more at https://github.com/ericadeline/data_programming_zomato